 With fast and precise regulation of important environmental parameters, the ibidi Stage Top Incubators provide stable conditions for live cell imaging directly on the microscope.

-Physiological parameters: The ibidi Stage Top Incubation Systems guarantee fast and precise control of temperature, humidity, CO2 levels, and O2 levels (optionally) of living samples, thereby creating and maintaining stable conditions for cell culture directly on the microscope.
+Physiological parameters: The ibidi Stage Top Incubators guarantee fast and precise control of temperature, humidity, CO2 levels, and O2 levels (optionally) of living samples, thereby creating and maintaining stable conditions for cell culture directly on the microscope.

-Compatibility with microscopes: The ibidi Stage Top Incubation Systems can be easily applied to all standard microscope stages that hold a multiwell holder, a K-frame stage, or a Nikon Eclipse Ti and Eclipse Ti2 motorized stage, respectively.
-Notably, the ibidi Stage Top Incubation Systems are mounted quickly on the microscope, just like a multiwell plate.
+Compatibility with microscopes: The ibidi Stage Top Incubators can be easily applied to all standard microscope stages that hold a multiwell holder, a K-frame stage, or a Nikon Eclipse Ti and Eclipse Ti2 motorized stage, respectively.
+Notably, the ibidi Stage Top Incubators are mounted quickly on the microscope, just like a multiwell plate.
 They can also be easily removed after the experiment, enabling access for standard microscope applications that do not require live

 Light microscopy without any staining is sufficient for several live cell imaging approaches, such as wound healing assays, chemotaxis assays, or tube formation assays.
 However, the analysis of single cellular structures requires a more specific approach like fluorescence microscopy.